Integrating Azure AD SAML with Edge Delta

-- Access the Azure portal, then on the left-side navigation, select Azure Active Directory.
+- Access the Azure portal, then on the navigation pane, select Azure Active Directory.

 - Navigate to Enterprise Applications, and then select All Applications.